Positive behavior support: Functional behavior assessment

 The results of the assessment help in developing the individualized behavior support plan.
 This outlines procedures for teaching alternatives to the behavior problems, and redesign of the environment to make the problem behavior irrelevant, inefficient, and ineffective.

 Behavior chain analysis is another avenue of functional behavior assessment, which is growing in popularity.
 In behavior chain analysis, one looks at the progressive changes of behavior as they lead to problem behavior and then attempts to disrupt this sequence.
 Whereas FBA is concerned mostly with setting-antecedent-behavior-consequence relations, the behavior chain analysis looks at the progression of behavior.
 For example, a child may fidget at first, then begin to tease others, then start to throw things, and finally hit another student.

+Critics of ABA and of ABA-based techniques such as FBA note disapprovingly that many applications of FBA, especially to autistic children, erroneously identify "getting 'stuck' in repetitive movements" as a "problem behavior" to be targeted for elimination rather than correctly recognizing it as non-harmful or even as a helpful self-administration of stimuli aiding in the person's neurological and emotional self-regulation.

 Behavioral strategies available

 There are many different behavioral strategies that PBS can use to encourage individuals to change their behavior.
 Some of these strategies are delivered through the consultation process to teachers.
 The strong part of functional behavior assessment is that it allows interventions to directly address the function (purpose) of a problem behavior.
 For example, a child who acts out for attention could receive attention for alternative behavior (contingency management) or the teacher could make an effort to increase the amount of attention throughout the day (satiation).
 Changes in setting events or antecedents are often preferred by PBS because contingency management often takes more effort.
 Another tactic especially when dealing with disruptive behavior is to use information from a behavior chain analysis to disrupt the behavioral problem early in the sequence to prevent disruption.
 Some of the most commonly used approaches are: